"From the Wealth of Nations to the Wealth of Nature:

 in association with the Basque Centre for Climate Change, Conservation International,

-the International Union for Conservation of Nature, and the United Nations Environment Programm
+the International Union for Conservation of Nature, and the United Nations Environment Programme

 The Fondazione Eni Enrico Mattei, in association with the Basque Centre for Climate Change, Conservation International, the International Union for Conservation of Nature, and the United Nations Environment Programme, announces the Twelfth International BIOECON Conference "From the Wealth of Nations to the Wealth of Nature: Rethinking Economic Growth".
 The Conference will be held at the Centro Culturale Don Orione Artigianelli, Venice, Italy, on September 27th-28th, 2010.